6.1.18 Wall ties, bed joint reinforcements and windposts

 - be sufficiently wide so that minimum cover of 20mm is provided from the external face of masonry

-- be stainless steel or non-ferrous
+- be stainless steel or non-ferrous materials in accordance with Technical Requirement R3

-- have a minimum lap length of 225mm and laps between lengths should always be staggered
+- have a minimum lap length of 225mm, and laps between lengths should always be staggered

 Windposts should: